 Skin treatment.
 You may need to avoid sun exposure and wear sunscreen to help prevent skin rashes.
-Your healthcare provider can treat itchy skin rashes with antihistamine drugs or with anti-inflammatory steroid creams for the skin.
+Your healthcare provider can treat itchy skin rashes with antihistamine medicines or with anti-inflammatory steroid creams.

 Anti-inflammatory medicines.
-These are steroid drugs, or corticosteroids.
+These are steroid medicines, or corticosteroids.
 They ease inflammation in the body.
 They may be given by mouth or through an IV.

 Immunosuppressive medicines.
 These medicines block or slow down your body's immune system.

 Immunoglobulin.
 If you have not responded to other treatments, your provider may prescribe these medicines.
 They are donated blood products that may boost your body's immune system.
-They are put directly into your bloodstream through an IV.
+They are put directly into your bloodstream through an IV (intravenous) line.